alexmacarthur/current-time-api/README.md

 Get the current year by making a GET request.
 Using modern HTTP technology, never manually update your site footer again.

+## Why?

+Accessing the year using language APIs is too simplistic and under-engineered.
+This is more architecturally interesting and may offer improved job security.

 ## Try It

 https://current-year-api.vercel.app/api/current-year